elliottash/text_ml_course_2018/README.md

 # text_ml_course_2018
+Text Data and Machine Learning for Social Science

-Slides and jupter notebooks for course on text analysis and machine learning for social science.
+This repo includes slides and jupter notebooks for an introductory course on text analysis and machine learning, with a focus on social science applications.

-/slides: contains the handout version of the slides (I will bring printouts for everyone)
+/slides: contains the handout version of the slides

 /notebooks: contains the Jupyter notebooks used for instruction and examples.